rascalmicro/rascal-www/_static/terms-of-use.markdown

 ## No security representations or warranties are made ##

-Rascal Micro doesn't make any representations or warranties as to the security of any information (including, without limitation, credit card and other personal information) which are requested to give any third party or that the site is free from viruses or other potentially damaging programs.
+Rascal Micro doesn't make any representations or warranties as to the security of any information (including, without limitation, credit card and other personal information) which is requested to given to any third party or that the site is free from viruses or other potentially damaging programs.
 We obviously have a very strong interest in partnering with web stores and distributors who will treat your information securely, but just us wanting it doesn't make it so.

 ## Access restriction ##